-In warm temperature climates, such as the plains and deserts of America, mammals again have several adaptations.
+In warm temperature climates, such as America’s plains and deserts, mammals again have several adaptations.

 Mammals tend to be smaller in warmer climates and larger in colder climates.
 As the animals are smaller, they lose their heat quickly and cool down faster.
 In warm-blooded mammals, the heat loss is in proportion to their size.
 As the mammals in these environments are generally smaller, the heat is lost quicker.

 Mammals do not have the ability to breathe underwater.
 Mammals that live underwater have to expose the top of their heads while resting or at the top of the ocean to get oxygen from the air.